 While there is a good explanation for why the Israelites built the Golden Calf, that does not mean that it was acceptable.
-In fact, we know that God punishes the people severely for their wrongdoing.
+In fact, we know that God punishes the people severely for their wrong-doing.
 Similarly, while we might be able to explain some of our questionable behavior as resulting from bad habits, that does not mean that we should not do everything in our power to change and reverse the habit.
-The Israelites who were freed from Egypt never found a way to stop their faithlosing habit.
-As a result, they were punished with the loss of the right to enter the Promised Land after failing to believe that they could conquer it when the 10 faithless scouts brought back their negative report on the Canaanites who lived there.
+The Israelites who were freed from Egypt never found a way to stop their faith-losing habit and, as a result, were not permitted to go into the Promised Land of Israel.
 Only Calev and Y'hoshu'a, two people who proved their faith, were allowed in from among the millions of adult-age Israelites who left Egypt.
 It would be an absolute shame if any of us were not able to find it within ourselves to reverse our bad habits and be stuck with them for life.
 It will take a lot of hard work, lots of reminders, and lots of concentration, but it is doable.

 Whether you are a "nail biter" or a person with another bad habit that is worth breaking, make this Shabbat a time to make a "resolution" and commitment to work on stopping one bad habit that you know you have.
-Both the result of reversing the habit and all the work that it took to get there will be well worth it and you will receive your gift of "going into the Promised Land."
+Both the result of reversing the habit and all the work that it took to get there will be well worth it in the end and you will receive your gift of "going into the Promised Land."